-Grid use – Grids can be placed between the patient and the image receptor to reduce the scattered radiation (produced mainly by the Compton effect) and thus improve image contrast.
-Use of a grid depends on the size of the body part being imaged.
+- Grid use – Grids can be placed between the patient and the image receptor to reduce the scattered radiation (produced mainly by the Compton effect) and thus improve image contrast.
+The use of a grid depends on the size of the body part being imaged.

 What is mAs in radiology?

 Milliampere-seconds are a measure of radiation produced (milliamperage) given over a set period of time (seconds) from the x-ray machine.